Algorithm0/gamescope-session/README.md

 # In this case, the remaining arguments are also set automatically.
 GAMESCOPECMD_BASE="/usr/bin/gamescope"

-#Define this if you want composer to run with this option
+# Specify if you want to enable support for HDR content
-ENABLE_GAMESCOPE_WSI=1
+ENABLE_GAMESCOPE_HDR=1
+# Set the target luminace of the inverse tone mapping process (option)
+GAMESCOPE_HDR_NITS=400

-#If desired, define an additional command that must be executed before starting the gamescope
+# If desired, define an additional command that must be executed before starting the gamescope
 BEFORE_GAMESCOPE_SESSION_PLUS="/bin/turn_on_tv.sh"

-#If desired, define an additional command that will be executed after the session ends
+# If desired, define an additional command that will be executed after the session ends
 AFTER_GAMESCOPE_SESSION_PLUS="/bin/turn_off_tv.sh"

-#Run the task just before starting the client
+# Run the task just before starting the client
 BEFORE_GAMESCOPE_CLIENT="/bin/bluetooth-audio-connect.sh"
 ```